Stour Valley Railway: Reopening

 A study in 2004 looked into the possibility of reopening the route between Cambridge to Haverhill and maybe the entire line.
 The campaign is now being taken up by Rail Haverhill (formerly the Cambridge to Sudbury Rail Renewal Association).

 With thousands of new homes planned to be built in Haverhill in coming years, the need to improve the transport infrastructure between Haverhill and Cambridge has gained greater attention.

 On 12 July 2017, Members of Parliament Matt Hancock (West Suffolk, the constituency which includes Haverhill), Heidi Allen (South Cambridgeshire) and Lucy Frazer (South East Cambridgeshire) met with Councillor James Palmer (Mayor of Cambridgeshire and Peterborough Combined Authority), other councillors and further interested parties in the House of Commons to discuss a light railway link from Cambridge to Haverhill.
 In a Rail Haverhill press release, Matt Hancock MP stressed that "“Haverhill would benefit hugely from a railway" and went on to say "I am pushing to bring a railway back to Haverhill.
 There is no doubt that better communications will bring an economic boost to the town and an improved quality of life for the residents".
-A feasibility study is currently underway with a report due by the end of 2017.
+A feasibility study was commissioned with a report due by the end of 2017.

 This line has been identified by Campaign for a Better Transport as a priority 1 candidate for reopening.